Nikodemek18/EIPs/EIPS/eip-compliance-token.md

 codes 128 and 129.
 All codes are granted in country-specific contexts, except for the owner code 128 (which has a country

 Many codes have a generalized meaning along with a country-specific definition, which is contextualized by the local agencies and regulations of a specific country.
-Regional distinctions are not supported; attestions must be country-wide, though it is the responsibility of any particular _integrator_ to ensure their customers are not accessing a service from a more restrictive or unsupported region within a country.
+Regional distinctions are not supported; attestations must be country-wide, though it is the responsibility of any particular _integrator_ to ensure their customers are not accessing a service from a more restrictive or unsupported region within a country.